-Alyson Steele, FAIA, LEED AP, Quinn Evans’ president and chief executive officer, was featured in the American Institute of Architects’ Future Focused video series.
-This series, which will continue throughout Women’s History Month, celebrates women’s contributions to the architectural profession and impact on their communities.
+Alyson Steele, FAIA, LEED AP, Quinn Evans’ president and chief executive officer, and Saundra Little, FAIA, LEED AP, NOMA, a principal and director of diversity and inclusion at Quinn Evans are featured in the American Institute of Architects’ Future Focused video series.
+This series celebrates women’s contributions to the architectural profession and impact on their communities.

 By really embracing the hard challenges, that’s how you know you’re making a difference.